Writer keeping a notebook for story ideas

 Many novelists just love this approach!
 Write out scenes on individual cards, one scene per card and move them around and rearrange the story easily.
 This is a great method for visual thinkers.

-Try out a couple of methods and see what feels flexible for you and you don’t have to stick to just one.
+Try a couple of methods and see what works best for you.
+You don't have to stick to just one.

 Don’t Overthink Your Outline

 One of the biggest mistakes made by beginner writers is to try to create a perfect outline.
 But outlines aren’t permanent or fixed.
-They are just your guides and not rules to follow.
+They are guides, not rules.
 As you write your novel,

 That’s normal.
 Allow your outline to develop as your story does.
 Some of the best moments in fiction come out of nowhere.